HakNinja/os-based/README.md

 Program help to open vlc, nano editor, firefox browser

 # requirements :
-  Mosty work with linux distribution, make sure that program like vlc, nano and firefox must be installed in your system python 3 and greater version
+  -Mosty work with linux distribution,
+  -make sure that program like vlc, nano and firefox must be installed in your system -python 3 and greater version

 # run as :
-in windows: python OSmodule.py
-  # or
-in linux: python3 OSmodule.py
+in windows: python OSmodule.py or in linux: python3 OSmodule.py

-author: HakNinja
+# author: HakNinja
   aka Deepak kumar